Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Rental housing is available in a wide range of prices, depending on the area, size and condition of the home.
 Furnished housing is extremely limited, so plan to rent unfurnished.
 Homes with five bedrooms or more are generally unavailable.
 Most landlords do not allow pets.

-Balfour Beatty Communities is also available on base.
+NOTE: Cannon Family Homes is on base.
 The wait time for housing on base varies and it is recommended that you contact them directly about the wait time and to be added to the wait list.
 Call 575-784-7141.
 Base housing is generally available upon arrival.

 Utilities